benKindem12/benKindem12/README.md

 # Hello
-My name Is Ben Kindem and This is my repository
+My name Is Ben Kindem and this is my repository

 I have created this account in order to keep my assignments for APCSA, specifically with java